LucaAAntonelli/nixos-config/README.md

    Even though I use home manager, there is still a little bit of manual configuration to do:
       - Enable Discord theme (in Discord settings under VENCORD > Themes).
       - Configure the browser (for now, all browser configuration is done manually).
+      - Set appearance of Obsidian:
+        - Set the interface and text fonts to "SN Pro"
+        - Set the monospace font to "JetBrainsMonoNL Nerd Fonts"

 6. **Removing OSprober**
    OSprober is a tool that scans drives for alternative boot options.
 You need this in case you are running a dual boot setup, i.e. if you're using multiple operating sstems on one device.
 The problem with OSprober is that it runs _every time_ you rebuild the system.
 Here's the alternative: